meghanreynolds/turing-machine-simulator/PROPOSAL.md

   - **R:** move the scanner 1 square to the right
   - **N:** do not move the scanner
   - **'-':** blank square
+- Rules will be written as 'read, write, move'.
+For example, '-, 1, N' reads as "Read blank, Write 1, Do not move" and '0, 0, R' reads as "Read 0, Write 0, Move Right 1 Square".

 The simulation will follow the following conventions and assumptions:
 - The scanner will initially be placed at the 1st symbol of the user input